-Once a Transmission Service Request is received ("status = STUDY on OASIS") the evaluation process begins.
+Once a cross-border Transmission Service Request is received (as indicated by "STUDY" status on OASIS) the evaluation process begins.
 Each request for transmission service is evaluated by PJM to determine if there is sufficient capability to accept the request and ensure reliable service to all transmission customers.